 A product backlog tracks what the product team works on.
 Depending on the size of your organization, you may have one central product backlog or multiple product backlogs for different teams.
 The product owner will refine the product backlog periodically to make sure the most important initiatives are at the top and each initiative has all of the information needed to execute against it.

 A sprint backlog is a subset of the product backlog and lists the work items to complete in one specific sprint.
 The purpose of the sprint backlog is to identify items from the product backlog that the team will work on during the sprint.
 This occurs during the sprint planning process.
-These items move from the product backlog into the sprint backlog and shouldn’t change once the sprint begins.Try Agile software with Asana
+These items move from the product backlog into the sprint backlog and shouldn’t change once the sprint begins.Create a sprint backlog template

 The purpose of a sprint backlog is to define work items to tackle within the sprint.
 This keeps information in one shared space in order to streamline communication and create one central source of sprint information.

 Items that are not in the backlog are not in scope.
 This creates a clear path, ensuring team members can focus on the task ahead to avoid scope creep.

 Create a sprint backlog during the planning phase of a new project sprint.
 While you can update individual tasks with details and additional progress during the sprint, the backlog itself shouldn't alter during execution.